kakafarm/awesome-manifestos/README.md

 - [The Accursed Toys'™ Manifesto](./manifestos/the-accursed-toys-manifesto.md), as appears in the game [BOPPIN'](https://jenniverse.com/boppin%20main.html) OCRed using Google Images of a screenshot on [ROSS'S GAME DUNGEON: BOPPIN'](https://www.accursedfarms.com/posts/rosss-game-dungeon/boppin/).

+## User philosophies.

+Philosophies and approaches of computer users.

+- [Policy of transcience](https://www.chiark.greenend.org.uk/~sgtatham/quasiblog/transience/) by [Simon Tatham](https://www.chiark.greenend.org.uk/~sgtatham/me.html).
+About not saving things that you do not need and purposefully saving what you do need, e.g. script files instead of shell commands history and bookmarks instead of tabs.
+There are exceptions and the author considers those exceptions versus the rule.

 ## Humanity versus IT.

 - [The Guerrila Open Access Manifesto (on the Internet Archive†)](https://archive.org/details/GuerillaOpenAccessManifesto).